colbyford/PyMOLfold/README.md

 - [X] Basic folding with `esm3-small-2024-08`
 - [ ] UI controls for temperature and steps.
 - [ ] Support for multiple chains (or FASTA input format).
-- [ ] UI Dropdown to select different ESM models.
+- [ ] UI Dropdown to select different models.